chen19991019/DIRNA-StatsViz/DIRNA-StatsViz/README.md

 ## Warning
 There will be inevitable warnings printed by single-sample scripts and multi-sample scripts.
+But they can be ignored as they have no effect on the results or the running of the scripts